skrattaren/apf.rst/apf.rst

 + [p.
 235] "'I thought you had to clap your hands and say you believed in 'em,' [...]
 'That's just for the little shiny ones,' [...]"

-  The fairies in J M Barrie's "`Peter Pan`_", Tinkerbell in particular, are generally kept happy (and alive) in this fashion.
+  The fairies in J M Barrie's **Peter Pan**, Tinkerbell in particular, are generally kept happy (and alive) in this fashion.
 I don't know if there's an earlier reference.

 + [p.
 236] "The Dean took a small glass cube from his pocket and ran it over the corpse."

-  A scene familiar to anyone who's ever watched an episode of "`Star Trek`_".
+  A scene familiar to anyone who's ever watched an episode of **Star Trek**.

 + [p.
 236] "+++ Big Red Lever Time +++ Query +++"